w3c/wai-aria-practices/content/fundamental-keyboard-interface.md

       <p>
         For a web page to be accessible, all interactive elements must be operable via the keyboard.
-        In addition, consistent application of the common GUI keyboard interface conventions described in the <a href="/patterns/">ARIA design patterns</a> is important, especially for assistive technology users.
+        In addition, consistent application of the common GUI keyboard interface conventions described in the <a href="{{ site.baseurl }}/patterns/">ARIA design patterns</a> is important, especially for assistive technology users.
         Consider, for example, a screen reader user operating a tree.
         Just as familiar visual styling helps users discover how to expand a tree branch with a mouse, ARIA attributes give the tree the sound and feel of a tree in a desktop application.
         So, screen reader users will commonly expect that pressing the right arrow key will expand a collapsed node.
         Because the screen reader knows the element is a tree, it also has the ability to instruct a novice user how to operate it.
         Similarly, voice recognition software can implement commands for expanding and collapsing branches because it recognizes the element as a tree and can execute appropriate keyboard commands.
-        All this is only possible if the tree implements the GUI keyboard conventions as described in the <a href="/patterns/treeview/">ARIA tree pattern</a>.
+        All this is only possible if the tree implements the GUI keyboard conventions as described in the <a href="{{ site.baseurl }}/patterns/treeview/">ARIA tree pattern</a>.
       </p>

       <p>